4E71-NOP/JanusEngine/README.md

 ## Archives
 You can download 2 types of packages from the online archive:
 * **Minimal**     : only installs the engine.
 You'll have to provide the scripts to create a website.
 * **Jumpstart**   : Install the Hydr website (so you get the docs and script you can mimic).

-Note: The link aren't ready yet.
+Note: The links aren't ready yet.
 So.
 Please be patient.

 ## Tools
 There is a set of tools to help creators to implement the graphics (cutting one image in many components).